Consent and privacy for Microsoft Teams and Zoom

-The following collection notice is recommended for faculty to use both in the syllabus and in every lecture:
+The following collection notice is recommended for faculty to use both in the syllabus and in every course activity:

-Lectures delivered via Zoom by your instructor may be recorded by your instructor.
-You cannot record or share course content without faculty permission.
-Your personal information, including name, image, voice, and opinions, may be collected as part of the lecture.
+Course activities delivered via MS Teams or Zoom may be recorded by faculty.
+You must not record or share course content without faculty permission.
+Your personal information, including name, image, voice, and opinions, may be collected as part of the course activity.
 Your personal information is protected and managed in accordance with the requirements of Ontario’s Freedom of Information and Protection of Privacy Act.
 If you have any questions about the protection of your privacy, please contact

-- Students must log into Zoom with their Conestoga account.
+- Students must log in to MS Teams or Zoom with their Conestoga account.

 - Students are not required to display their full legal name, nor must they have a photo of themselves showing if their camera is turned off.

 - Faculty and students are not required to turn on their cameras.
-However, it may be beneficial for students and faculty to turn on your cameras to see non-verbal cues during lectures and discussions.
+However, it may be beneficial for students and faculty to turn on their cameras to see non-verbal cues during course activities and discussions.

-- Any recorded lectures must be stored on approved Conestoga College networks, limited to those students and faculty who were scheduled to attend the lecture.
+- Any recorded course activities must be stored on approved Conestoga College networks, limited to those students and faculty who were scheduled to attend the course activity.

-- Faculty must not retain a copy of any lecture on personal devices nor in any personal storage accounts (e.g. DropBox) nor share it with anyone who was not scheduled to participate in the lecture.
+- Faculty must not retain a copy of any course activity on personal devices, nor in any personal storage accounts (e.g. DropBox), nor share it with anyone who was not scheduled to participate in the course activity.

-- Should faculty take the decision to refer to recordings when assessing student performance and have made it clear to students that the recordings are being used as part of the assessment (including exams), the recordings must be retained for at least one year in order to provide students with their statutory entitlement to reasonably obtain access.
+- Should faculty decide to refer to recordings when assessing student performance and have made it clear to students that the recordings are being used as part of the assessment (including exams), the recordings must be retained for at least one year to provide students with their statutory entitlement to reasonably obtain access.

-- During testing, faculty can require a student to turn off their virtual background.
+- During tests or exams, faculty can require a student to turn on their camera and turn off their virtual background.

 - Students should be reminded in advance that anything in the background will be seen by the faculty.